kawu/concraft-pl/README.md

 The current version of Concraft-pl works on a simple `plain` text format supported by the [Corpus2][corpus2] tools.
-You will have to install these tools when you install [Maca][maca] anyway, so you can use them to convert the output results generated by Concraft-pl to one of the other formats supported by [Corpus2][corpus2].
+You will have to install these tools when you install [Maca][maca] anyway, so you can use them to convert the output generated by Concraft-pl to one of other formats supported by [Corpus2][corpus2].

 Training
 ========